 Helping All Youth Read

 OLA is a reading assessment administered one-on-one to youth and adults.
-A written assessment is currently under development.
 The assessment builds on reading research and best practices in evidence-based adult literacy instruction and assessment and incorporates real-life reading items, which document the functional literacy skills that youth and adults may have acquired without formal literacy instruction.